pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 state is if the view holding it is reinitialized, which requires a parent view to recreate the child view.

-On the other hand, the same UI made with `@SharedReader` can all happen in a single view.
-We can hold onto the `searchText` state that the user edits, use the `searchable` view modifier for the UI, and update the `@SharedReader` query when the `searchText` state changes.
+On the other hand, the same UI made with `@FetchAll` can all happen in a single view.
+We can hold onto the `searchText` state that the user edits, use the `searchable` view modifier for the UI, and update the `@FetchAll` query when the `searchText` state changes.

 See <doc:DynamicQueries> for more information on how to execute dynamic queries in the library.